shreyadhame/shreyadhame.github.io/_pages/cv.md

 Education
 ======
 BSc Geology, St. Xavier's College (Mumbai), 2010 - 2013<br />
-MSc Environmental Science, Jawaharlal Nehru University (JNU), 2013 - 2015 PhD Climate Science, University of New South Wales (UNSW), 2017 - 2021 (expected)
+MSc Environmental Science, Jawaharlal Nehru University (JNU), 2013 - 2015<br />
+PhD Climate Science, University of New South Wales (UNSW), 2017 - 2021 (expected)<br />

 Work experience
 ======
 ## Early Career Researcher Representative | 2018 - 2019
-ARC Centre of Excellence for Climate Extremes (CLEX) @cr
+ARC Centre of Excellence for Climate Extremes (CLEX)<br />
     * Provide formal and informal communication channels between ECR members and the CLEX executive committee

 Social Media Coordinator | 2017 - 2019
-  Climate Change Research Centre (CCRC), UNSW Sydney
+  Climate Change Research Centre (CCRC), UNSW Sydney<br />
     * Discover current trends in climate science and design posts to sustain readers’ curiosity
     * Facilitate online conversations and respond to queries

 Atmospheric Perils Specialist | 2017
-  Willis Towers Watson
+  Willis Towers Watson<br />
-    * Interpretation and assessment of catastrophe risk models related to wind perils
+    * Undertook interpretation and assessment of catastrophe risk models related to wind peril
+    * Utilised Willis Research Network (WRN) scientific output for model interpretation/adjustment
+    * Developed an understanding of the components of different catastrophe models (RMS, AIR, EQECAT)
-    * Design, plan, carry out and coordinate model sensitivity analyses for different territories​
+    * Carried out model sensitivity analysis for three projects on windstorm and hurricane risk
+    * Developed programming skills in R to process and analyse storm track data
+    * Wrote client reports and prepared presentations

 Catastrophe Analyst | 2016
-  Willis Towers Watson
+  Willis Towers Watson<br />
-    * Probabilistic estimation of losses to insurance companies due to various perils including earthquake, windstorm, etc. Prepared data for auditing and create summary reports of client provided exposure data
-    * Modeled for various perils including Earthquake, Windstorm, Flood, Terrorism on Property as well as Worker’s Compensation exposures (Detailed and Aggregate models)
+    * Created summary reports on clients’ insurance portfolio data and used it to import data into models (RMS, AIR and EQECAT)
-    * Prepared catastrophe modeling reports (loss reports, re-insurer reports, etc.) including result interpretation​
+    * Prepared catastrophe modelling reports from the model output
+    * Undertook model sensitivity analysis
+    * Developed a good understanding of geo-visualisation tools (ArcGIS and SpatialKey), Relational Databases and SQL

+Outreach Officer | 2016
+  Greenpeace India<br />
+    * Collaborated with companies for fund-raising and outreach, gave one stakeholder presentation and recommended solutions to four companies on environmental issues
+    * Designed a monthly outreach plan, called and gave presentations to prospective companies, coordinated fund-raising units and assisted in training volunteers and members of the fund-raising team on environmental and climate related issues

+Fellow | 2016
+  Pollinate Energy<br />
+    * Identified key organizational strengths and weaknesses relevant to expanding the business to the city
+    * Conducted field surveys and market research analysis into sustainable solutions and products (solar lights and water filters) for the urban slum citizens of Mumbai.
+The results were submitted to the local council

-Physical Oceanography Intern | 2014
+Research Intern | 2014
-  National Institute of Oceanography
+  National Institute of Oceanography<br />
-    * Conducted time series and empirical orthogonal function (EOF) analysis of large oceanographic data-sets to identify spatial and temporal modes of climate variability in the eastern Indian Ocean.
+    * Conducted time series analysis on ocean mooring data to identify the influence of climate modes of variability on the thermal structure of the eastern Indian Ocean
-    * Assisted in launching weekly upsondes for measuring atmospheric parameters.
+    * Assisted in launching weekly upsondes for measuring atmospheric parameters

 Skills
 ======